vdhamer/Git-Crypt-Demo/README.md

 	Only GitCryptDemo itself may show an M (for **M**odified) in the Project Navigator.
-If you really want to know what that is, `git status` may show a file like `GitCryptDemo.xcodeproj/project.pbxproj` which is again internal book keeping used by Xcode.
+If you really want to know what that is, `git status` may show a file like `GitCryptDemo.xcodeproj/project.pbxproj` which is again internal bookkeeping used by Xcode.
 	We could ignore it ([here](https://thoughtbot.com/blog/xcode-and-git-bridging-the-gap) is an alternative).

 	At this point you might actually want to build and run the default app.
 	On a Mac it will show a very small, easy to overlook window.
 	But you can also run the code on an iOS device where it is shown full screen.

-	It displays "Contents of file Unsecret.txt" with a lower-case "w".
+	It displays "Contents of file Unsecret.txt" with a lower-case "w". ????
 	That text is neither of the 2 text files, because we are not using them yet.

 	At this point, we have actually encrypted something (going by `git-crypt status` and the fact that we have done a commit.
 But it is not really convincing yet.

 15.	**Pushing the commit to GitHub**